The Joe Rogan Experience: Influence

 In January 2015, the podcast was listened to by more than 11 million people.
-By October 2015, it had grown to 16 million downloads a month.
+By October 2015, it had grown to 16 million downloads each month.
 In April 2019, Rogan said that the podcast had 190 million downloads each month.

 Starting in 2017, Rogan and friends Bert Kreischer, Tom Segura, and Ari Shaffir participate in an annual "Sober October" tradition, which has influenced some listeners to curb their addictions by partaking in the challenge.
 In addition to sobriety from drugs and alcohol, the tradition has also encouraged skill learning and daily workout competitions.

 Elon Musk's appearance on episode No. 1,169 on September 6, 2018, saw Musk smoke cannabis, which attracted worldwide press attention and was followed by a 9% fall in Tesla stock.

 In 2023, Cornell University scholars Adam Szetela and Shiyu Ji published data in Newsweek showing how The Joe Rogan Experience has impacted the book sales of guests.
 For example, Graham Hancock's Visionary: The Mysterious Origins of Human Consciousness (The Definitive Edition of Supernatural) experienced a 519% sales increase within one week of his appearance on the podcast.
 Phil McGraw, Neil deGrasse Tyson, and other authors experienced even bigger sales increases.

 The Norwegian podcaster Wolfgang Wee has been compared to The Joe Rogan Experience.